libssh/libssh-mirror/README.md

 # Contributing

-Please read the file 'SubmittingPatches' next to this README file.
+Please read the file 'CONTRIBUTING.md' next to this README file.
 It explains our copyright policy and how you should send patches for upstream inclusion.

 Have fun and happy libssh hacking!